Hamza-Codez/automationClimate/Readme.md

 The File containes all the frontend code For Hackathon 2025
-Collaboration: Zubair Malik & Hamza Ahmad
+Collaboration: Zubair Malik & Hamza Ahmad!